ManMetGames/ProgrammingEssentials/docs/Lessons/Loops.md

 In this example, we can now see that we've snuck in another if statement, that flows off of an else, meaning it will only run if the previous statement was unsuccessful.
 You can continue this pattern as many times as you'd like, with more `else if` statements in between the opening `if` and closing `else` (but make sure there's only one `else` on its own for each `if`!).

-You can also have an `if` and `else if`, without following it with an `else`, it isn't a requirement!

 <H2>VIDEO HERE</H2>

 <br>